 6. For the nooks and crevices where they can be congealed dirt, you can use a tool to clean those corners.
 A good idea is an old toothbrush, preferably with soft bristles.

-Some Tips And Warnings While Washing Your Watch
+Some Tips and Warnings

 1. Do not polish your watch yourself.
 If you want to polish your watch, take it to a certified Rolex Service Center.
 Don’t forget that if you intend to sell your Rolex later, polishing your watch might not be the best idea.